Living in Democratic Republic of Congo

 You can apply for or renew your British passport from Democratic Republic of Congo.

-There is no legal requirement for you to register for healthcare as a resident in Democratic Republic of Congo.
+There’s no legal requirement for you to register for healthcare as a resident in DRC.
+If you cannot register for healthcare, you must have private healthcare cover.
+See the list of medical facilities in DRC.

-The fee for their services starts from $50 for an initial consultation.
+The fee for services starts from $50 for an initial consultation.
 They can also arrange medical evacuation.
-For any major medical problems, it is advisable to obtain medical treatment in South Africa where more advanced medical care is available.
+For any major medical problems, we’d advise you to get medical treatment in South Africa where more advanced medical care is available.

 Medicine